 Installing ventilation systems can also help to keep the air clean.
 Carbon monoxide monitors can also help to warn workers if the air quality has become dangerous.

-It happens when a lift truck is driven up an incline, such as a ramp.
+It happens when a lift truck is driven up an incline like a ramp.
 It can be dangerous, as the car can lose control and tip over.
 The uneven surface can also cause the load to shift, leading to an accident.

-To avoid these accidents, make sure to drive slowly and carefully when going up an incline.
+To avoid these accidents, drive slowly and carefully up an incline.
 Use a lower gear to maintain control of the truck.
 Make sure the load is secure and will not shift during transport.

 Do not try to drive up an incline that is too steep.
-Find an alternate route if you do not feel comfortable driving up a rise.
+Find an alternate route if you are uncomfortable driving up a rise.

 Filing an Injured Workers' Compensation Claim for a Forklift Truck Accident

-If you have been injured in a forklift truck accident, you may be able to file a workers' compensation claim.
-Workers' compensation is insurance that benefits employees who are injured or become ill due to their job.
+Forklift accidents happen all the time.
+If you have been injured in a forklift accident, you may be able to file a workers' compensation claim.
+Workers' compensation is insurance that benefits injured or ill employees due to their job.

-To file a workers' compensation claim, you must prove that your job caused the accident.
-It can include
+To file a workers' comp claim, you must prove that your job caused the accident.
+It can include:

 - Medical expenses, bills, and records